Skip to main content

 About

-Prospector is a single player casual simulation game.
+Prospector is a single player open world role playing game.
 It was developed by Loonworks Games and was released on July 31, 2025.
 It received mostly positive reviews from players.

 Land on an alien world with nothing but your wits, your tools, and your drive to thrive.
 Build, explore, and automate in this sci-fi resource management game.
 From humble beginnings to a sprawling space base!
 Construct your base from scratch using anything you can find - from primitive resources to unknown alien materials.
 Unlock blueprints, optimize your workflow with automation, and pu…